a7medsobih/Template_1/README.md

-# 🌐 Template 1 - Elzero Web School Practice
+# 🌐 Template 1 - Elzero Web School

 This is a responsive HTML & CSS template created as part of a training exercise inspired by Elzero Web School.
 The project focuses on practicing layout building, responsive design, and clean UI structuring.